buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_TankTypePressureVessel.md

+# Pset_TankTypePressureVessel

 Common attributes of a pressure vessel.
 <!-- end of short definition -->